 Uncomfortable for sleeping

-Below are the weight limits for Pullman beds on the major cruise lines.
+Below are some of the weight limits listed by cruise lines.

 ---|---|---|